Man City fans answer Guardiola's rallying cry but players are kept quiet by Southampton

 With difficult away trips to title rivals Chelsea and Liverpool up next in the Premier League, and a Champions League clash with Paris St-Germain at the Parc des Princes sandwiched in between, this was a result they could have done with avoiding.

-Guardiola can at least be thankful that there appears to be no lasting damage from the outburst which followed Wednesday's 6-3 win over RB Leipzig in which when he asked for “more fans”.
+Guardiola can at least be thankful that there appears to be no lasting damage from the outburst which followed Wednesday's 6-3 win over RB Leipzig in which he had asked for “more fans” at the ground this weekend.

 That desperate plea dominated pre-match talk among the supporters, causing a split between those that believe his comments were misinterpreted and those that think he should keep quiet and stick to coaching.

-The fans’ concourse was abuzz as stories being exchanged as to why the attendance had been a two-thirds full 38,000 for this season's Champions League opener.
+The fans’ concourse was abuzz beforehand, with stories being exchanged as to why the Etihad had been just two-thirds full (38,000) for this season's Champions League opener.

 A problematic ticketing system, a disastrous public transport system, family and money commitments all given as mitigating factors.